skip to main content

 Our Detailed History

 On a dark and stormy spring night in 1865, a stagecoach traveling from Boston to Montreal bumped and plodded northward along what is now Route 3.
-The going grew steadily worse until, near the intersection of what is now Mountain View Road and Route 3, the coach hit a mud hole and tipped onto its side.
-As the two passengers crawled out, the driver recommended they walk a half mile up the then dirt road where he was sure there was a farm house.
+The going grew steadily worse until near the intersection of what is now Mountain View Road and Route 3, the coach hit a mud hole and tipped onto its side.
+As the two passengers crawled out, the driver recommended they walk a half-mile up the (then) dirt road, where he was sure there was a farmhouse.
 Perhaps the farmers would take them in for the night.

 The guests so enjoyed the hospitality of the Dodges and the majestic 360-degree views that they implored their hosts to let them stay for a few more days.
 Before they left, the passengers made sure that they would be welcome to return for several weeks the following summer.
 During that extended stay, the Dodges became convinced that other tourists would enjoy their hospitality as well, and in the summer of 1866, they officially opened the Mountain View House, complete with a newly built two-story addition and a full veranda.

-Word spread quickly and visitors came from all over the East to enjoy the delectable food, magnificent views, and the gracious hospitality of the Dodge family.
-As their fame grew, the Dodges responded in true New England fashion by expanding the Mountain View House outward and upward to meet the expanding needs of their clientele.
+Word spread quickly, and visitors came from all over the East to enjoy the delectable food, magnificent views, and the gracious hospitality of the Dodge family.
+As their fame grew, the Dodges responded in true New England fashion—by expanding the Mountain View House outward and upward to meet the expanding needs of their clientele.

 In the early years of the resort, life was simple.
 Light was supplied from oil lamps and baths were taken in tin tubs brought into the rooms for guests upon request.
 Heat was from fireplaces or wood-burning stoves.
 The food came fresh from the Dodge family farm.
-Mary Jane Dodge ran the kitchen and became known for her excellent meals.
+Mary Jane ran the kitchen and became known for her excellent meals.

 This uncomplicated life away from the crowded city was a welcome respite for most urban dwellers of the time.
 The poverty, crime, and disease that were rampant in the larger cities, especially during the summer months, drove families of means to the country, where life was simpler, calmer, and cleaner.

-Many former U.S. presidents have enjoyed the beauty and the hospitality of the resort, including: Theodore Roosevelt, Grover Cleveland, Warren G. Harding, Calvin Coolidge, Franklin Delano Roosevelt, Dwight D. Eisenhower, and Richard Nixon.
-Writers were often guests at the Mountain View House and the guest register has included Robert Frost, Ralph Waldo Emerson, and Stephen King.
-Hollywood celebrities Betty Grable, Bette Davis, and all four Marx Brothers stayed at the Mountain View House.
-Other famous persons found the hospitality of the Mountain View House to their liking, notably: Norman Rockwell, Babe Ruth, John D. Rockefeller, and family, Lady Astor, and Neil Armstrong.
+Many former U.S. presidents have enjoyed the beauty and the hospitality of the resort, including Theodore Roosevelt, Grover Cleveland, Warren G. Harding, Calvin Coolidge, Franklin Delano Roosevelt, Dwight D. Eisenhower, and Richard Nixon.
+Writers were often guests at the Mountain View House as well; the guest register has included Robert Frost, Ralph Waldo Emerson, and Stephen King.
+Hollywood celebrities Betty Grable, Bette Davis, and all four Marx Brothers stayed here, as did luminaries such as Norman Rockwell, Babe Ruth, John D. Rockefeller and family, Lady Astor, and even the first man on the moon, Neil Armstrong.

 In 1922, the west wing was built, which included the new dining hall and kitchen.
-This dining hall was built with a round appearance so that the socially conscious guests would not worry that they would get a “corner table.”
+This dining hall was built with a round appearance so the socially conscious guests would not worry that they would get a “corner table.”
 The Dodges claimed that no corners existed in the dining hall and all tables were equal.
-The dining hall, now remodeled and known as the Crystal Ballroom, was the hotel’s only restaurant for many years.
-The bar was located on the first floor where the tavern and fine dining restaurant are now located.
+Now remodeled and known as the Crystal Ballroom, the dining hall was the hotel’s only restaurant for many years.
+The bar was located on the first floor, where Harvest Tavern and 1865 Wine Cellar are now located.
 Originally they were one large room with a dance floor.
-In later years, there was an “Arthur Murray Dance Studio” at the Mountain View House.
+In later years, there was an Arthur Murray Dance Studio at the Mountain View House.

 As the years went by, the family business was passed down to later generations, with each known for different accomplishments.
-Herbert Van Dodge was known for his foresight and patience.
-Under his management, the hotel moved from the stagecoach era to the train era to the automobile era.
+Herbert Van Dodge was known for his foresight and patience: Under his management, the hotel moved from the stagecoach era to the train era to the automobile era.
 As the mode of transportation changed and the affluence of the traveling public grew, the Dodges happily began taking in guests who stayed the entire summer and returned every year.
-Some of the modifications to the hotel helped to accommodate the visitors who brought more luggage and sometimes their entire households.
-Herbert Van Dodge influenced many of his summer visitors with his calm ways and his habit of taking the “long view” of circumstances.
+Some of the modifications to the hotel helped accommodate the visitors who brought more luggage and sometimes their entire households.
+Herbert influenced many of his summer visitors with his calm ways and his habit of taking the “long view” of circumstances.

 As transportation became faster, many husbands would stay in the city during the week and take the train to Whitefield to stay with their families for summer weekends.
 Mountain View House became known for its Friday night dinner dances held to greet the returning husbands.

-Today, Mountain View Grand creates an atmosphere of warmth and friendliness where city dwellers can once again find the comforts of gracious hospitality surrounded by the natural unspoiled beauty of the White Mountains.
-Our guests can still sit on the veranda, stare at the far horizon, and soak in the pristine beauty that is preserved on the 1,700 acres.
+Today, Mountain View Grand creates an atmosphere of warmth and friendliness—a place where city dwellers can once again find the comforts of gracious hospitality, surrounded an unspoiled natural landscape.
+Our guests can still sit on the veranda, stare at the far horizon, and soak in the pristine beauty of the White Mountains and our 1,700 acres.
+Much has changed since 1865, but this setting is every bit as captivating now as it was to those two stagecoach travelers from so long ago.